Ulaangom: Description

-The city has a population of 30,688 (2016 census), 26,319 (2000 census), 23,000 (2006 est.), 22,300 (end of 2008 est.) or 37.8% of the total population of Uvs aimag.
+The city has a population of 37,754 (2022 census), 26,319 (2000 census), 23,000 (2006 est.), 22,300 (end of 2008 est.) or 37.8% of the total population of Uvs aimag.
 It is divided into two suburban areas named Chandmani (Чандмань) and Uliasny Khev (Улиасны Хэв).

 A Consulate of Tuva Republic of Russia is located in Ulaangom, and a Representative Office of Uvs Province in Kyzyl, the capital of Tuva.

 History

 Ulaangom is believed to have been founded in 1686.
 The foundation of the Ulaangom Monastery was erected in 1871 as Dechinravjaa Monastery.
 Historical evidence indicates that there were grain plantations in operation in late 17th century in the area of Ulaangom.

 Climate

-Ulaangom experiences a cold arid climate (Köppen BWk) with long, dry, frigid winters and short, warm summers.
+Ulaangom experiences an extremely continental cold semi-arid climate (Köppen BSk) with long, dry, frigid winters and short, warm summers.
 Precipitation is very low, with an annual average of 130 mm.
 Owing to its location in a deep valley near the center of the Siberian High, Ulaangom is subject to temperature inversions reaching up to 13.0 C-change colder than middle and upper mountain slopes.
 It is thus one of the coldest places in Mongolia despite lying at a lower altitude than most of the country.
 Temperatures can reach −45 °C or lower in the winter and 35 °C or more in the summer.